 The figures I paint are always men.

-I become ever more interested in paint itself, its ability to transform and thrill in the process of making a painting.
-Through the layers and textures of the surface the painting evolves.
+I have become ever more excited by paint itself, it's capacity to transform and thrill in the process of making a painting.